 Celebrating five years of industry-defining research.

 The Space Investment Quarterly has been the source of record for private market equity investment activity and startup trends in the Space Economy since 2017, providing high-quality data and insights that connect the dots between governments, enterprises, and startups.
-Our latest Q4 2022 report marks five years of publishing this industry-defining research.
+Our latest Q4 2022 Space Investment Quarterly report from Space Capital marks five years of publishing this industry-defining research.
 This information is always available for free on our website at www.spacecapital.com/quarterly.

 We originally launched the Space Investment Quarterly with the aim of uncovering insights about investing in the Space Economy.
 While several other organizations report publicly available data, our data is unique in that it also includes anonymized and aggregated info from our own due diligence processes.
 As market leaders in this category, that means we have the most comprehensive dataset available.

 Diving deeper, in Q4 2020 we expanded the publication beyond a static report and made the underlying data available in an interactive format on our website.
-Interested parties can now drill into each of the defined technology stacks, double-click on certain annual data, or zoom into specific country trends.
+Interested parties and potential space investment partners can now drill into each of the defined technology stacks, double-click on certain annual data, or zoom into specific country trends.

 Lastly, as we celebrate five years of industry-defining research, we’re proud to announce The Space Economy: Capitalize on the Greatest Business Opportunity of Our Lifetime, published by Wiley and available this April.
 This comprehensive guidebook to the Space Economy will help investors, entrepreneurs, and aspiring professionals understand the impact of space-based technologies on enterprise, government, and consumer markets today and for decades to come.
 Pre-order today at: thespaceeconomy.com